steve-piece/vector-codebase/README.md

-# Codebase Embedding Workflow
+# Vector-Codebase: A Semantic Database for Code

-This workflow provides a script to scan a codebase, generate vector embeddings for each file using the OpenAI API, and ingest them into a Supabase PostgreSQL database.
+This workflow provides a script to scan your codebase, generate vector embeddings for each file, and ingest them into a Supabase PostgreSQL database.
+It's designed to keep your vector store in sync with your git repository, automatically updating embeddings as your code evolves.

+While it's pre-configured for Supabase, the ingestion logic in `ingest-embeddings.mjs` can be customized to work with any vector database of your choice.

+For an enhanced AI-powered development experience, consider using this workflow in parallel with the [Supabase MCP](https://www.npmjs.com/package/@supabase/mcp-server-cli), allowing an AI assistant to query embeddings for a deeper understanding of your codebase.

 ## Prerequisites